cbabu85/ansible-playbooks-1/roles/aptrust.pharos/README.md

-APTrust Pharos - Preservation Repository Web-UI and API
+# APTrust Pharos - Preservation Repository Web-UI and API
 ===

 Pharos is a rails application that provides a Web-UI for APTrust's preservation repository.

+It supports baremetal installation and Docker setup, which is chosen based on `pharos_docker` variable (true means docker setup).

+## Baremetal
 This role installs required system packages and creates the Pharos database.
 It supports creating an AWS RDS instance or a local Postgresql DB.
 Previously existing non-RDS instances are currently not supported.
 Large parts